 The new breed of ransomware encrypts files on the compromised server and penetrates the network to attack additional systems.
 Once their data has been hijacked, victims are asked to make payments, typically in Bitcoins, in order to get a copy of decryption software along with a private key.

 So, now you have a high-level overview of how newer ransomware methods work.
-For more details, you can check out Intel’s whitepaper, Targeted Ransomware, No Longer a Future Threat, for an in-depth discussion on these attacks.
+For more details, you can check out McAfee’s whitepaper, Targeted Ransomware, No Longer a Future Threat, for an in-depth discussion on these attacks.

 Would you just as soon hold onto your Bitcoins instead of handing them over to cybercriminals?
-Since I feel fairly confident that you are going to say yes, I’d like to share some details on how Intel’s server security solutions can help prevent ransomware from hijacking your servers.
+Since I feel fairly confident that you are going to say yes, I’d like to share some details on how McAfee’s server security solutions can help prevent ransomware from hijacking your servers.

 Ransomware Prevention for Servers